How can we help

-Orthodontic treatment depends on your body’s biological response and it can’t be hurried.
+The results of your orthodontic treatment depend on your body’s biological response and therefore it can’t be rushed or hurried.
 Active treatment usually takes one to two years to conclude.
-You wouldn’t want your treatment to take any longer!
-So what can you do to ensure that your treatment is completed not only successfully, but also in the shortest possible time?
+What can you do to ensure that your treatment is completed not only successfully, but also in the shortest possible time?

 Listen to advice

-Well, the first thing you should do is to listen to your orthodontist’s and his nurse’s advice carefully when your braces are fitted, and also at every appointment thereafter.
-Read any written advice given to you; as well as the Brace Care Advice.
+Well, the first thing you should do is to listen carefully to the advice of your orthodontist and nurse when your braces are fitted, and at every appointment thereafter.
+Read any written advice given to you; as well as the brace care advice.

 Know what to expect

-You need to know what normal troubles to expect during the first few days of having your braces, and that after those first few days, your braces will become comfortable, and most of the time you will forget they are there.
+You need to know what normal troubles to expect during the first few days of having your braces.
+After those first few days, your braces will become comfortable, and most of the time you will forget you are wearing them.

 Watch what you eat